-If you determine they are not serving the needs of your family why not re-configure.
+If it's not serving the needs of your family why not re-configure.
 Maybe moving to a new location is not the answer at this time, but a make-over (not a remodel) will give your family the place they want, making a new home within your old home.